California SB9 local guide

 - A split that technically can be drawn but creates parcels that are hard to finance, build, sell, or use.

-The Riechers angle should be simple: Los Angeles SB9 decisions need engineering feasibility before architecture.
+Los Angeles SB9 decisions need engineering feasibility before architecture.

 Owner-Occupancy, Renting, And Selling Questions